-An understanding of how songs are put together is really helpful.
-It gives you a vocabulary that makes it easier to understand musical concepts, and communicate them with others.
+An understanding of how songs are put together gives you a vocabulary, making it easier to understand musical concepts, and communicate them with others.
 That helps you learn (and remember) a song more “robustly”, and have more fun doing it.

 Almost every TuneLing displays “annotations”, which describe the structural components of a song in simple language, some of which you probably already know.
 So let’s illuminate the most common terms, because you’ll see them in TuneLings a lot.

-Before we begin, it’s important to understand that there are no real rules.
-Most of these terms can be applied subjectively, and even schooled musicologists may not always agree on their uses.
+It’s important to understand that there are no real rules.
+Most of these terms can be applied subjectively, and even schooled musicologists may not agree on their uses.
 For example, one might state that bars 17-24 of a song are not really a “verse”, but more of a “pre-chorus”, and another might argue the opposite.
 And both might be correct.

 So without futher ado, here are some of the most common terms:

 - Intro: The first part of song, which serves to grab the listener’s attention and prepare their ears for what’s to come.
 Sometimes though, an intro can sound nothing like the rest of the song!
 And some songs have no intro at all.